PabitraBansal/Housing-Price-Prediction/README.md

 1. Housing_Median.ipynb
 2. Housing_Remove.ipynb

-The notebook cointain the outputs and graphs.
+The notebooks cointain the outputs and graphs.